Hugh McQueen Street: Second and third stints (1890-1894, 1908-1912)

 In 1889, Street was elected to represent Lauderdale County in the Mississippi House of Representatives, and served a two-year term from 1890 to 1892.
 During that term, Street introduced the bill that created the Mississippi Constitutional Convention of 1890, on which he served himself.
 The convention created the 1890 Mississippi Constitution, which disenfranchised black voters.
-Street was re-elected in 1891 for a four-year term and was elected Speaker again, by a close 61–59 vote, in 1892.
-However, he resigned during the legislature's 1894 session.
+Street was re-elected in 1891 for a four-year term and, at the beginning of the session in 1892, was elected Speaker again, by a close 61–59 vote over James S. Madison.
+He resigned from the term during the legislature's 1894 session.
 On November 5, 1907, Street was elected for another four-year House term from 1908 to 1912.
 On January 7, 1908 (also his 75th birthday), Street was also elected Speaker of the House for that term.
 In total, he served as the Speaker of the Mississippi House of Representatives in four different stints.